Monk (Dungeons & Dragons): Advanced Dungeons & Dragons 2nd edition

 The monk was dropped as one of the standard character classes available in the second edition.
 The Complete Priest's Handbook did, however, allow for clerics to take on some aspects of the monk class via the monk kit.
 This version of the monk retained clerical spellcasting and gained unarmed combat skills.

 The monk was reintroduced as a second edition class of the priest group in Faiths & Avatars and Player's Option: Spells & Magic.
 This version of the monk is a fully playable character class, but differs significantly from previous incarnations of the monk.
 This version of the monk gains priestly spells (though from different spheres of influence than the cleric) and retains skill with unarmed attacks and unarmored defenses, but no other abilities attributed to earlier versions of the monk.

 With the release of The Complete Psionics Handbook, many of the psionic or psionic-like abilities of the 1st edition monk became available in 2nd edition, though the 2nd edition monk was not given these abilities.

 The monk was also reintroduced in The Scarlet Brotherhood for the Greyhawk setting, along with the Assassin class.
 This version is a direct update of the first edition class, and has no clerical powers.

 Dungeons & Dragons 3rd edition

 With the release of the third edition rules, the monk was reintroduced as a class.
+Among the "iconic characters" developed for the 3rd edition to illustrate the different classes within the artwork of the rulebooks, quarterstaff-wielding Ember represented the monk.